hiyuantang/AC215_3H2B/README.md

 - Once Tripee is running, you can access the API backend service in browser: `http://localhost:9000/docs`
 - Also, you can interate with Tripee via frontend UI: `http://localhost:3000`

+***6. Other Modifications:***

+- After careful consideration, we decided to move the route optimization component into the api-service for more convenient implementation.
+The reasoning is that our naive route optimization does not involve complex computations, so embedding it directly within the api-service expedites response times compared to hosting it as a standalone container, like the RAG backend, which would require additional container I/O. However, if the route optimization were to become more complex in the future, it would be more reasonable to invest extra time in developing it as a standalone microservice.

 ### Application Design

 Before we start implementing the app we built a detailed design document outlining the application’s architecture.
 We built a Solution Architecture and Technical Architecture to ensure all our components work together.